 For those IHAs not currently offshoring, reasons tend to include the inability to find the right partner and the misconception that offshore partners are only there only for scale.
 Others may have concerns about quality or tried outsourcing in the early days when it was a new concept.

-The Bangalore call centres that Thomas Friedman visited in 2005 may have been the pioneers of early outsourcing, however the offshore market, and those that serve it, have certainly come a long way since the early days of outsourcing.
+The Bangalore call centers that Thomas Friedman visited in 2005 may have been the pioneers of early outsourcing, however the offshore market, and those that serve it, have certainly come a long way since the early days of outsourcing.

 As satisfaction levels are steady and partnerships are developing based on trust, the offshore production service is set for strong growth over the next five years.
 In fact, brands and IHAs are predicting more investment in offshore creative production over the next 12 months.
 If you’re not outsourcing the creative production, isn’t it time you invested in outsourcing?